developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/datawedge/index.md

 #### Use Enterprise Browser APIs for Scanning

-Making device scanners available to Enterprise Browser APIs can be done either by **disabling DataWedge on the device (Option 1)**, which prevents all other device apps from using DataWedge, or by **disabling DataWedge only for Enterprise Browser apps (Option 2)**, which permits other device apps to use DataWedge.
+Making device scanners available to Enterprise Browser APIs can be done either by **disabling DataWedge on the device (Option 1)**, which prevents all other device apps from using DataWedge, or by **disabling DataWedge only for Enterprise Browser apps (Option 2)**, which permits other device apps to use DataWedge when EB isn't running.

 ##### Option 1: Disable DataWedge on the device